Fading Recession Odds May Point to a Slow-Growth U.S. Economy

 Fixed Income

-If an overheated economy emerges, consideration should be given to:
+If stagflation emerges, consideration should be given to:

 Focusing on credit-sensitive assets.
 Riskier fixed-income securities, including high-yield corporate bonds and bank loans, may offer attractive return potential when the economy is growing.